Kareem871/Store/README.md

 # Store
 Framework: Angular/Spring Boot

-The project aim to facilitate managnig fasion shop by supporting online exibition of the product and provide a simple view of the product name and price each and adding new items to the products page.
+The project aims to facilitate managnig fashion shop (shop name: tunnel fashion) by supporting online exibition of the product and provide a simple view of the product name and price each and adding new items to the products page.
   ![image](https://github.com/Kareem871/Store/assets/62218150/f89d82fa-4339-4acb-8d95-dd9a7dee0d86)

 ## Error Handling